 “Roadmap to Reentry: A California Legal Guide,” published by Root & Rebound, is a resource for the major barriers to reentry for people in California, covering employment, housing, education, parole, and more.13 The guide gives tips on looking for work and applicant’s rights regarding background checks.
 States should fund state-specific guides for people preparing for release, increasing their chances of finding employment.

 While some studies have shown that employment programs do not affect employment, Bushway and Appel find that these programs play a crucial role by signaling to employers (and networks) that the graduates are less likely to recidivate and are more productive.14 In one focus group, 90% of employers reported that completing a transitional program after release would favorably impact their hiring decision.15

 Expungement is the sealing of criminal records so that the record is no longer accessible to the public, including employers.
 While there have been few studies on the impact that expungement has on wages and employment for the system-involved, the results available are promising.
 Researchers at Berkeley Law found that people who participated in a record clearing program had higher employment rates and higher earnings compared to before their records were sealed.16 Over the last few years, several states have broadened eligibility for expungement (including sealing non-conviction records), shortening the time period and automating the process.17

 For example, under current California law, those convicted of misdemeanors or low-level felonies must formally request to have their records sealed.
-Legislation recently proposed in the California State Assembly would automatically seal these records after sentence completion.18 Expanded expungement would increase opportunities and reduce the potential for employer discrimination.
+Legislation recently proposed in the California State Assembly would automatically seal these records after sentence completion.

 Consider Expanding Ban the Box/Fair Chance